-Both icons date from the end 12 century.
-The other two icons in a carved wooden frame with a picture of the Archangel Michael and Gabriel, likely initially took place in the upper part of the iconostasis of the main temple of the monastery.
-According to the artistic style of these icons similar to the icons "Great Supplication", which gives the right to believe that they belong to the same period.
-Maybe these works belong to the hand of the artist Joseph HURIST, painted icons "Great Supplication" in 1544 year.
-In the same period were made Holy Gate (their size 150-94,5 cm), which initially was crowned iconostasis.
-At the top of the gates of the image of the Annunciation of the Blessed Virgin, below left - Gregory the Theologian and St. John Chrysostom, right - Saints Basil and neophyte.
-Icon of St. Neophytos earlier and is a gift of the monk Neophytos, which is described as a new founder of the monastery.
-Another icon of St. Basil, John and Gregory the Theologian Hrisostoma dated to the end or beginning of 16 17 centuries.
+Both icons date back to the end of the 12 century.
+The other two icons in a carved wooden frame depicting the Archangel Michael and Gabriel, most likely originally occupied a place at the top of the iconostasis of the main temple of the monastery.
+According to the artistic style, these icons are similar to the icons of the "Great Plea", which gives the right to believe that they belong to the same period.
+Perhaps these works belong to the hand of the artist Joseph Khuris, who painted the icons of the "Great Plea" in 1544.
+In the same period, the Royal Gates were made (their size was 150-94,5 cm), which at first were crowned with the iconostasis.
+In the upper part of the gates there is an image of the Annunciation of the Blessed Virgin, below it to the left - Gregory the Theologian and St. John Chrysostom, to the right - Saint Basil and the Neophyte.
+The icon of St. Neophyte is earlier and is a gift of the monk Neophyte, who is described as the new founder of the monastery.
+Another icon of St. Basil, John Chrysostom and Gregory the Theologian dates from the end of 16 or the beginning of 17 centuries.

 In this room are exhibited different gospel with silver covers.
 On the cover of the gospel front silver plate with embossed decoration and Crucifixion of Christ in the middle, and around - the scene of the Passion.
 The cover on the back side image of the Resurrection of Christ, and all around - the appearance of Christ disciples.
 Under the image of Christ's Resurrection inscription mentioning the giver, abbot Chrysanthos, healers, and the date 1848 year.

-Leather cover of the second Gospel contains silver plated cross with an image of Christ's Resurrection and the edges of the cross on top - "Preparation" on the left - John the Evangelist, right - the Holy Virgin, and below - Saint Neophytos incline your knees in prayer.
-In the corners of the image of a silver plate four Evangelists.
-On the reverse side on a silver medallion relief depicts the waist Saint Neophytos.
-In this room the windows of printed books and manuscripts, the oldest of which has no beginning or end and contains preaching the gospel of St. Neophytos.
-This manuscript dates from the late XII-XIII centuries beginning.
-Book Apostle, also has no beginning or end, is written on the assumptions at the end of the beginning 16 17-centuries.
-This book contains prayers Mass., written by John Hrisostomom and Holy Basil, dedication ceremony for Anagnostisa, below the rank of deacon, deacon and priest, written by a monk in Ioannicius Kikkotisom 1698 year.
-The remaining manuscripts mainly musical and dated 18-19 centuries.
+The leather cover of the second Gospel contains a silvered cross with the image of the Resurrection of Christ and the edge of the crosspieces of the cross, on top - "Preparation", to the left - John the Evangelist, to the right - the Holy Virgin, and from below - Saint Neophyte, kneeling in prayer.
+The corners of the silver plate represent the four Evangelists.
+On the reverse side of the silver medallion, Saint Neophyte is depicted in relief.
+In the same room in the windows there are printed books and manuscripts, the oldest of which has no beginning and end and contains the sermons of Saint Neophyte about the Gospel.
+This manuscript dates back to the end of the 12th and early 13th centuries.
+The book of the Apostle, also not having a beginning and an end, is written, by suppositions, at the end of the 16-beginning of the 17 centuries.
+This book of prayers contains the Lunch written by John Chrysostom and Saint Basil, the initiation ceremony for Anagnostis, the rank below the deacon, the deacon and the priest, written by the monk Ioannicius Kikkotis in 1698.
+The rest of the manuscripts are mostly musical and date back to 18-19 centuries.